This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicines used to treat your TN can cause organ damage.
 Medicines may not help your TN.
 Over time, some medicines may stop working.
 Procedures and surgeries to treat TN can cause facial pain or damage.
 You may have changes in your vision, hearing, memory, speech, or sense of smell or taste.
 You may have trouble chewing or get mouth sores.
 You may get an infection, or have brain and nerve damage, seizures, a stroke, or even death.
 After treatment with a procedure or surgery, your TN may come back, or you may have new TN pain.

 - If your TN is not treated, your pain attacks may get worse and occur more often.
 If a growth or other medical problem is causing your TN pain, you may not get proper treatment.
 You may begin to have a dull, constant ache in areas of your face.
 Your TN pain, and fear of an attack, may be so bad that you stop brushing your teeth, eating, and drinking.
 This may lead to dental problems, poor nutrition, weight loss, and dehydration.
 You may feel tired, anxious, or depressed.

 How can I help manage my trigeminal neuralgia?

 - Keep your medicines nearby: Even if you have not had TN symptoms for a long time, keep your medicine nearby.
-If your symptoms return, contact your caregiver before you start taking your medicines again.
+If your symptoms return, contact your healthcare provider before you start taking your medicines again.

-- Take your medicines as directed: Do not stop taking your medicines without talking with your caregiver first.
+- Take your medicines as directed: Do not stop taking your medicines without talking with your healthcare provider first.
 You may have a bad reaction if you stop suddenly.